Iteam1337/Iteam1337.github.io/supreme/commands.md

 Create a ReasonReact app using `bsb`, from `bs-platform`, and customize the app with our preferred defaults.

-!> To use this command you will need BuckleScript and Reason, `npm i -g bs-platform`
+!> To use this command you will need BuckleScript and Reason, `npm i -g bs-platform@5`

+!> When running this command on BuckleScript version > 5, the process will hang because the starter template has been completely changed.
+Version 6 and 7 of BuckleScript are in the works, but not all third-party libraries support it yet.

 #### Included